SEND Support and Information

 Resolving Concerns

-Many problems can be solved informally by talking to the teachers at your child’s school.
+Talking to teachers at your child’s school can solve many problems informally.
 Before taking further action, make sure that you have shared your concerns.
-This section offers information and guidance on different types of concerns
+This section offers information and guidance for resolving concerns.

 If you are concerned about the progress your child is making at school, you should first talk to the class teacher.
 You can do this by asking to have a chat before or after school, a phone call or an email.
-If your child has special educational needs you could also talk to your Special Educational Needs Co-ordinator (SENCo).
+If your child has special educational needs you could also talk to your SENCo.
 You may also talk to the headteacher.

-“I have a disagreement with my child’s school about support for special educational needs provided by the School”
+“I disagree with my child’s school about support for special educational needs provided by the School”

 There are many different people within a school or setting that can help with resolving any concerns you may have.
-You can speak with class teachers, the headteacher and the schools own Special Education Needs Co-ordinator (SENCo).
+You can speak with class teachers, the headteacher and the school’s own SENCo.

-The school or setting may also have a Family Worker or Parent Support Advisor that can offer further help.
+The school or setting may also have a Family Worker or Parent Support Advisor who can offer further help.

-“I have a disagreement with my child’s school about Disability Discrimination”.
+“I disagree with my child’s school about Disability Discrimination”.

-In certain circumstances, you can make a claim to the First-tier Tribunal (special educational needs and disability) about disability discrimination in schools.
+In certain circumstances, you can claim to the first-tier tribunal (special educational needs and disability) about disability discrimination in schools.
 See the government guidance for further information.

 Making a complaint